ibm-cloud-docs/appid/login-widget.md

 ## Displaying the Login Widget with the Node.js SDK
 {: #widget-display-nodejs}

-You can call preconfigured screens with the [Node.js server SDK](https://github.com/ibm-cloud-security/appid-serversdk-nodejs).
+You can call preconfigured screens with the [Node.js server SDK](https://github.com/ibm-cloud-security/appid-serversdk-nodejs){: external}.
 {: shortdesc}

 Add a post route to your app that can be called with the username and password parameters and log in by using the resource owner password.